watermint/toolbox/docs/commands/dropbox-file-delete.md

 Delete file or folder (Irreversible operation)

+Permanently deletes files or folders from Dropbox (irreversible operation).

 # Security

 `watermint toolbox` stores credentials into the file system.
 That is located at below path: